Can Chronic fatigue syndrome and Myalgic encephalomyelitis be caused by cervical stenosis and cervical spine instability?

 - Chronic fatigue and immune dysfunction syndrome (CFIDS) is a disease presenting with systemic, sensory, cognitive, and psychological manifestations.
 Ocular symptomatology is reported in the visual, functional, perceptual, and pathological aspects of the visual system.
 It appears (based on our data) that the ocular symptoms of CFIDS are genuine.

-In the approaching 28 years since, there has been conflicting and confusing information in regard to using eye problems as a tool to verify Chronic Fatigue Syndrome or Myalgic encephalomyelitis.
+In the 27 years since, there has been conflicting and confusing information in regard to using eye problems as a tool to verify Chronic Fatigue Syndrome or Myalgic encephalomyelitis.
 In 2000, researchers published a case-control masked study on 37 patients with Chronic Fatigue Syndrome to evaluate ocular signs, symptoms, and functional parameters.
 The research which appeared in the Annals of Ophthalmology (4) suggested “a significant association was between CFS and blurred vision at near (inability to make out fine details), foggy vision, shadowed vision, headaches, and photophobia (intolerance of light).
 Blurred vision, foggy vision, and headaches were associated with abnormal oculomotor function, and shadowed vision and photophobia were associated with tear deficiency.”

 In their 2014 paper: “Characteristics of visual disturbances reported by subjects with neck pain,” Researchers at The University of Queensland wrote in the journal Manual Therapy (5) of the most difficult to treat and manage visual disturbances in their patients with neck pain.